rromerov/langchain/README.md

-This repository contains information about LangChain,
+This repository contains information about LangChain.

 ## What is LangChain?
 LangChain is an open source orchestration framework for the development of applications using large language models (LLMs).
 Available in both Python- and Javascript-based libraries, LangChain’s tools and APIs simplify the process of building LLM-driven applications like chatbots and virtual agents.
 More information can be read here: [LangChain](https://www.ibm.com/think/topics/langchain)